TranAnQuoc/Blood-Donation-Support-System/README.md

 # Blood-Donation-Support-System
-Full-stack system for scheduling, tracking, and managing blood donations and blood transfutions between donors/recievers and healthcare facility.
+A full-stack system for scheduling, tracking, and managing blood donations and transfusions between donors, recipients, and healthcare facilities.

-1. Folder ui store sample of user interface for actors.
+Folder ui: Contains sample user interface designs for different actors.

-2. Folder Front-end stores source code for UI/UX, API to back-end
+Folder Front-end: Contains the source code for the UI/UX and the API calls to the back-end.

-3. Folder Back-end stores source code to manage data and send API to front-end
+Folder Back-end: Contains the source code for data management and APIs for the front-end.

+How to run the project

+Follow these steps to try out the website:
+Step 1: Open IntelliJ IDEA, open the project bdss-system inside the Back-end folder, and run the main file.
+(Make sure you already have JDK 21 installed.)

+Step 2: Open Visual Studio Code and open the bdss-fe folder.
+Then, open the terminal in VS Code and run the following commands: npm i npm run dev

+Step 3: Click the link provided in the terminal (e.g., http://localhost...).
+(Make sure Node.js is already installed on your device.)